tsehayegh/my-acad-roadmap/README.md

 # My Acad Roadmap

 # https://my-acad-roadmap.herokuapp.com/
-	You can yes the following username and password to log in as a guest:
+	You can use the following username and password to log in as a guest:

 	username: test
 	password: asdfghjklq